Bored Ape Yacht Club: Celebrity tokens affected as NFTs crash to two-year low

 Till early 2022, Bored Ape Yacht Club (BAYC) was like the glittering gold of the non-fungible token (NFT) world.
 It looked so attractive as an investment that even celebrities spent thousands of dollars to get their hands on at least one of the ape-faced tokens.
 Cut to June 2023 and BAYC NFTs have lost over 85 per cent of their market value since their peak in April 2022.

-The floor price of the BAYC NFT tumbled to less than 30 ETH (Ethereum), or around USD 58,000 (INR 47.5 lakh approx.) on 2 July.
+The floor price of the BAYC NFT tumbled to less than 30 ETH (Ethereum), or around USD 58,000 on 2 July.
 The floor price is now almost the same as it was in October 2021, before the boom in the NFT market.

 Created by Yuga Labs, BAYC is a collection of 10,000 ape-faced NFTs.
 Interest in them peaked alongside a growing demand for NFT collectibles in 2021.